He was haunting me. I couldn’t stop thinking about him – his look, demeanor, and mission in life. Honestly, I wanted to forget I saw him.

 But I’m also tired.

 Tired of making excuses, fearing pain, and dreading what sixty looks like if fifty is already this prohibitive and painful.
-Even though I’ll never live, fall, or ride like Leo, I’ve decided this.
+Even though I’ll never live, fall, or ride like Leo, I’m deciding this.

-I’ve decided fifty is a great age to quit expecting things to be easy and pain free.
-I’ve decided to ask the Lord to help me focus on what I can do, expect it might be hard, and be grateful when and that I can get back up.
-I’ve decided to expect Carl and others like him, to be part of what it means to ride and to live.
+I’ve decided that I have to quit expecting things to be easy and pain free.
+I’m asking the Lord to help me focus on what I can do and remember it might be hard, and I’m praying for help being grateful when and that I can get back up.
+I’m trying to remember that Carl and others like him, will inevitably be part of what it means to ride and to live.

 Leo said, “My purpose in life is to be some kind of inspiration.”